ethan-id/find-your-park/README.md

 - [ ] Add route for specific campgrounds
 - [x] Add filtering to the homepage so only show specific markers
 - [ ] Add UI for showing related campgrounds and parks on their routes
+- [ ] Look into switching to BetterAuth instead of Clerk